reesamu/Innovation-Summit-2025/docs/index.md

 * Community building and collaboration

 ## Who Should Attend?
-The **2025 ESIIL Innovation Summit** aims to bring together a diverse group of participants passionate about leveraging big data to enhance our understanding of environmental tipping points and transformations.
-The Summit will focus on identifying opportunities for data synthesis, exploring the cutting-edge capabilities of ESIIL’s cyberinfrastructure, and fostering innovative solutions through collaborative, inclusive teams.
-Whether your expertise lies in environmental science, policy development, or community engagement, this event will offer valuable insights and the chance to collaborate with others from a variety of sectors and backgrounds.
+The **2025 ESIIL Innovation Summit** aims to bring together participants passionate about leveraging big data to enhance our understanding of environmental tipping points and transformations.
+The Summit will focus on identifying opportunities for data synthesis, exploring the cutting-edge capabilities of ESIIL’s cyberinfrastructure, and fostering innovative solutions through collaborative teams.
+Whether your expertise lies in environmental science, management, or community engagement, this event will offer valuable insights and the chance to collaborate with others from a variety of sectors.
 We encourage applications from individuals across all career stages and disciplines.
 Applications are due by January 31, 2025, and participants will be selected through a review process.

 **Registration:** Accepted applicants will be notified via email by mid-February and will be required to confirm their attendance to the event within one week of acceptance.